 Resilience, rights and respectful relationships learning materials have been designed for teachers in primary and secondary schools to develop students’ social, emotional and positive relationship skills.

 Building resilience: a model to support children and young people

 Resilience is the ability to cope and thrive in the face of negative events, challenges or adversity.
-Key attributes of resilience in children and young people include:
+New

-New SEL materials have been developed to support schools to foster the learning resilience and wellbeing of children and young people.
-For more information, see: building resilience
+SEL materials on building resilience have been developed to support schools to foster the learning resilience and wellbeing of children and young people.

 Professional learning resources